isabella232/search-promote.en-1/help/c-about-design-menu/c-about-banners.md

 >
 >You can also create templates from layout-based designs by using Template Publishing in Scene7 Publishing System and files from Adobe Illustrator and Adobe InDesign.

-See [Template Publishing](https://help.adobe.com/en_US/scene7/using/WSFBFBAD30-2694-4b18-B7CE-894F9FC5CDDF.html) in the Scene7 Publishing System User Guide.
+See [Template Publishing](https://help.adobe.com/en_US/scene7/using/WSFBFBAD30-2694-4b18-B7CE-894F9FC5CDDF.html) in the Dynamic Media Classic (Scene7) User Guide.

 A template can contain any number of image layers and text layers.
-You can convert a static file containing layers, such as a layered PSD file, into a template, or create templates in Scene7.
+You can convert a static file containing layers, such as a layered PSD file, into a template, or create templates in Dynamic Media Classic.
 You can create text layers in templates using fonts that you uploaded into Scene7 Publishing System.
 After you add text to a template, you can format it by changing its justification, fonts, font size, and color.

-Using the Parameters screen in Scene7, you can convert any aspect of a template to an addressable parameter.
+Using the Parameters screen in Dynamic Media Classic, you can convert any aspect of a template to an addressable parameter.
 In so doing, you can change which layered image to use or what text value to use in your template.
 Parameters are passed with the URL string, allowing you to change any parameter to dynamically customize the reply image generated from the image server.

-You can learn more about how to use Scene7 to create templates and parameterize the properties on the layers so you can use them in banners.
+You can learn more about how to use Dynamic Media Classic to create templates and parameterize the properties on the layers so you can use them in banners.

-See [Template Basics](https://help.adobe.com/en_US/scene7/using/WS60B68844-9054-4099-BF69-3DC998A04D3C.html) in the Scene7 Publishing System User Guide.
+See [Template Basics](https://help.adobe.com/en_US/scene7/using/WS60B68844-9054-4099-BF69-3DC998A04D3C.html) in the Dynamic Media Classic (Scene7) User Guide.

 **Uploading and publishing of assets**

-You must upload and publish assets in Scene7 before you can use them for banners in site search/merchandising.
+You must upload and publish assets in Dynamic Media Classic before you can use them for banners in site search/merchandising.
 This prerequisite also includes any assets that an image template or a Flash template uses.
-Use your Scene7 account to upload and publish digital assets.
-Or, you can use site search/merchandising to upload a digital asset and then have Scene7 automatically publish it for you based on your upload settings.
+Use your Dynamic Media Classic account to upload and publish digital assets.
+Or, you can use site search/merchandising to upload a digital asset and then have Dynamic Media Classic automatically publish it for you based on your upload settings.
 If you attempt to pick an asset that is not yet uploaded and published, you are notified in the user interface and given the option of uploading it before proceeding.

 You can learn more about uploading and publishing of digital assets using Scene7 Publishing System.

-See [Upload and Publish Assets](https://help.adobe.com/en_US/scene7/using/WS3673AD39-098B-4f08-8A24-CA51261B7366.html) in the Scene7 Publishing System User Guide.
+See [Upload and Publish Assets](https://help.adobe.com/en_US/scene7/using/WS3673AD39-098B-4f08-8A24-CA51261B7366.html) in the Dynamic Media Classic (Scene7) User Guide.

 >[!NOTE]
 >
->To use the upload functionality in the Scene7 asset viewer, be sure that the Scene7 account you use has the role of "SPS Company Admin" already set.
+>To use the upload functionality in the Dynamic Media Classic asset viewer, be sure that the Dynamic Media Classic account you use has the role of "SPS Company Admin" already set.

-See [Administration Setup](https://help.adobe.com/en_US/scene7/using/WS662101DF-D697-47a7-A7D8-B52FD8E94438.html) in the Scene7 Publishing System User Guide.
+See [Administration Setup](https://help.adobe.com/en_US/scene7/using/WS662101DF-D697-47a7-A7D8-B52FD8E94438.html) in the Dynamic Media Classic (Scene7) User Guide.

-**Changing Scene7 Template Parameters in a Banner using Business Rules**
+**Changing Dynamic Media Classic Template Parameters in a Banner using Business Rules**

-If you added a Scene7 asset as a banner, you can use [!DNL Visual Rule Builder] in [!DNL Business Rules] to add it to any banner area on your website.
+If you added a Dynamcic Media Classic asset as a banner, you can use [!DNL Visual Rule Builder] in [!DNL Business Rules] to add it to any banner area on your website.
 For example, you add the banner to your search results pages, just as you would any other banner.
-You can also override the default parameter values in Scene7 templates by customizing them to your specific needs.
-This kind of functionality lets you customize Scene7 templates with different marketing messages and hyperlinks to different endpoints.
+You can also override the default parameter values in Dynamic Media Classic templates by customizing them to your specific needs.
+This kind of functionality lets you customize Dynamic Media Classic templates with different marketing messages and hyperlinks to different endpoints.

 See also [Adding a new business rule](../c-about-rules-menu/c-about-business-rules.md#task_BD3B31ED48BB4B1B8F1DCD3BFA2528E7).